GodelTech/GodelTech.Microservices.Core/README.md

 ### Mixed usage

 REST API, Razor Pages and ASP.NET MVC initializers can be used inside one application.
-Please avoid situations when the same Url can be handled by different components.
+Please avoid situations when the same url can be handled by different components.
 If this happens first component specified in initializer list wins.

 The following snippet is example of microservice using Razor Pages and REST APIs: